 Traveling is just an amazing learning opportunity because they have the chance to experience things, rather than just reading or hearing about them.
 It was great seeing an active geyser and a Maori Village, being in a Japanese Castle, seeing, holding and throwing a real ninja star.

-They also are learning a great deal in Geography and History everywhere.
+They also are learning a great deal about Geography and History everywhere.
 We also read to them, tell them facts, instigate their curiosity, buy them books, look at maps, share with them all we can, we watch movies, listen to music, draw, paint, build, walk, run, play, swim.
 We cook, clean, do laundry, sew, and everything we do, we try to get them involved.

 They still do have a few ‘school’ work to do, and they do.